FireflyMigration/firefly-doc/10-Developer-Guide/24-Selection-Lists/31-Exercise-Creat-Selection-List/index.md

-﻿# Exercise - Binding Controls
+﻿# Exercise - Selection List

 1. Add new folder under the Exervicises folder, name the new folder **SelectionList**.
 2. Add new UIController to the **SelectionList** folder, name the new UIController **ShowOrdersWithEmployeeSelection**.